A Guide to Using Respectful and Inclusive Language and Terminology

 Using respectful and inclusive language and terminology is an essential part of reconciliation and strengthening relationships between Aboriginal and Torres Strait Islander peoples and the wider Australian community.

-Consider this guide with advice from your local community.
-This may help you prepare your written messages, such as your Vision for Reconciliation and Acknowledgement of Country, as well as in everyday communications.
+Always seek and listen to advice of your local Aboriginal and Torres Strait Islander community.
+Alongside this advice, use this guide to inform your written messages, such as your Vision for Reconciliation and Acknowledgement of Country, and in your teaching and everyday communications

 Acknowledging diversity

-Aboriginal and Torres Strait Islander cultures and identities are diverse across Australia.
-Always seek advice from Aboriginal and Torres Strait Islander people in your local school or early learning service community on preferences and protocols around respectful language.
+Aboriginal and Torres Strait Islander peoples, cultures and identities are diverse.
+Always seek advice from local Aboriginal and Torres Strait Islander people about preferences and protocols for respectful language.

 Referring to Aboriginal and Torres Strait Islander peoples